mathewmarcus/homepage/markdown/home-networking/part-1a.md

   3. Press ENTER

 Now you'll be presented with a GUI allowing you to select various configuration preferences such as language/locale, keyboard layout, timezone preferences, etc. While making your selections, take note of two important options:
-1. Network and Hostname
+1. `Network and Hostname`
    Replace localhost.localdomain with a NON-fully-qualified domain name.
 Domain setup is part of a later tutorial - and currently we're not assuming any network connectivity - so just select a hostname which will correspond to your machine and which DOES NOT end in a `.`.
 I've selected `server`.
-2. Installation Destination
+2. `Installation Destination`
    1. Select the disk on which you want to install CentOS
    2. Select `automatically configure partitioning`
    3. Select `Encrypt my data` (to enable LUKS encryption of the root partition) and choose a passphrase

 Now select `Begin Installation`, and while the install proceeds you will be presented with two final options

-1. Root password: set a root password (Ideally a different password from that used for the LUKS partition)
+1. `Root password`: set a root password (Ideally a different password from that used for the LUKS partition)
-2. Create a non-root user
+2. `Create a non-root user`
-   Enter a third distinct password
+   1. Enter a third distinct password
-   Select `Make this user administrator` to add your user to the `wheel` group and give them `sudo` access
+   2. Select `Make this user administrator` to add your user to the `wheel` group and give them `sudo` access

 The install process will take some time to finish.
 After it's complete, press `Reboot` to boot your new system.

 ## Additional Configuration
 ### Inspecting the new system partitions
-On bootup, the GRUB Stage 2 bootloader will prompt you for the passphrase you entered for the encyrpted root partition.
-Enter it, and then you will be prompted with the familiar tty login.
-For now, since almost all of the following tasks will require root access, login as the root user (we'll disable this later).
+On bootup, the GRUB Stage 2 bootloader will prompt you for the passphrase you entered for the encrypted root partition.
+Enter it, and you will be prompted with the familiar tty login.
+For now, since almost all of the following tasks will require root access, login as the root user.

 After logging in let's examine the the partitioned disks(s).
 ```bash